 There is no current published data on human clinical trials concerning the effectiveness of CBD on alcohol use disorders, however there are multiple reviews on how promising the data collected is so far.

-There are many published studies between 1974 and 2018 that explored the effects of CBD on animal subjects dosed with ethanol.
+There are many published studies between 1974 and 2018 that explored the effects of CBD products on animal subjects dosed with ethanol.
 Out of these, many showed that CBD can in fact, reduce alcohol consumption.
 Alcoholism should still be approached cautiously and it would probably be best to wean oneself off rather than just replacing alcohol with cannabinoids.
 Other studies have shown that mice regularly dosed with the compound are less likely to relapse, even when stressed.

 These studies have also shown that CBD reduces relapse and the impulses that drive someone to drink.
 CBD must be taken daily, and not just as needed.
 CBD stays in your system longer with a sublingual oil, so that is the absolute best route to start on.
 There are many other ways to use CBD-Such as smoking or vaping, that will give instant relief due to it’s higher bioavailability, and instant absorption into the bloodstream by way of the lungs.
 Inhalation would be a great way to help fight urges.